Health & Safety Law and Duties

 The HSE will decide, sometimes in liaison with the Crown Prosecution Service, whether to prosecute or whether other sanctions are appropriate eg an Improvement Notice, a Prohibition Notice, a formal caution or warning.
 They may even withdraw all together if they are satisfied with your controls and actions.

 Where the incident is serious enough (mainly deaths, violence or road traffic) the Police will often take the lead in an investigation, working closely with the HSE if the incident is work or University related.
-Formal contact and liaison with the Police will normally be through the Registrar's Office, however the Police will often contact and interview witnesses and suspects without notifying you or the University.
+Formal contact and liaison with the Police will normally be through the Governance and Compliance, Corporate Services, Office.
+However, the Police will often contact and interview witnesses and suspects without notifying you or the University.
 In such circumstances, the University will provide a Solicitor for those members of staff being interviewed or investigated.

 Press and Public Enquiries

 All dealings with members of the Press and Public should be directed through the Director of Corporate Communications and / or the Press Officer.